Yunukas/Android2ServletCalculator/README.md

+# ANDROID CALCULATOR
-# This is an android calculator app that communicates with a backend (servlet) to process the calculations.
+* This is an android calculator app that communicates with a backend (servlet) to process the calculations.

 ### For the backend (servlet) app, please visit: